R Advanced

 Output

-You can see from the above figure that we are using the nrow() function to get the length of the data frame and add + 1 (last index) to append a new row at the end of the data frame.
+As shown in the above figure, we utilize the nrow() function to determine the length of the data frame and add + 1 (the last index) to append a new row at the end of the data frame.

 Using indexing, you can append a row to any index.